 Example of tax planning: where a person buys machinery instead of hiring it, he is availing the benefit of depreciation.
 It is his exclusive right either to buy or lease it.
-In the same manner to choice the form of organization, capital structure, buys or make products are the assessee's exclusive right.
+In the same manner to choose the form of organization, capital structure, buys or make products are the assesses exclusive right.
 One may look for various incentives in the above said transactions provided in Income Tax Act, for reduction of tax liability.
-All this transactions involves tax planning.
+All these transactions involve tax planning.